Request and access data products in Databricks Marketplace

 4. On the Shares tab, find the catalog name and click it to open it.

 You can also find and access the catalog that contains the shared data using the Databricks CLI or SQL statements in a Databricks notebook or Databricks SQL editor query.
-For details, see Access data in a shared table.
+For details, see Access data in a shared table or volume.
 You can skip the sections that describe how to create a catalog, since Databricks Marketplace does this for you.

 Grant access to other team members